-It sounds crazy, but a can of Coke is actually really beneficial for the garden.
+It sounds strange, but a can of Coke can actually be beneficial for the garden.

 In fact, various forms of sugar are very useful to use in your foliar sprays.

-Along the same lines, if you’re applying any kind of organic fertilizer, sugar will give your existing microbes the food they need to get them all excited so that they’ll start breaking down that new fertilizer, making it available for plants.
+Along the same lines, if you’re applying any kind of organic fertilizer, sugar will give your existing microbes the food they need to get them moving so that they’ll start breaking down that new fertilizer, making it available for plants.

 That’s especially helpful when applying a source of nitrogen such as liquid fish, because the carbon in the sugar balances out the nitrogen, much like we try to do when building a compost pile.

 So yes, I apply some form of sugar every time I spray anything.
 It’s not expensive either.

 I’d use Coca-Cola in a pinch, but really, there’s another type that is ideal…

 The ‘unsulfured’ part is important because sulfur is used in some products as a preservative, to kill microbes, and we obviously don’t want to do that, as we’re trying to encourage microbes.